-8.5.5 Overall, the three sites will deliver the controlled growth and contribute to the vibrancy of the community and avoid the risk to environmental and historic assets from uncontrolled development, as set out in our Vision.
+- Site 534 at the northern end of the village, is ideally placed to encourage greater use of the main village facilities. - Site 694 is a brownfield site and is part of a co-development to expand and improve local business and stimulate economic growth and employment. - 8.5.6 Overall, the three sites will deliver the controlled growth and contribute to the vibrancy of the community and avoid the risk to environmental and historic assets from uncontrolled development, as set out in our Vision.

-POLICY BDP.14 SITES FOR DEVELOPMENT
+POLICY BDP.15 SITES FOR DEVELOPMENT

-Land identified on Maps 5 and 7 as Sites 459, 534 and 694 is to be allocated as sites for housing to provide for additional homes in the Parish to meet the allocation in the current Suffolk Coastal Local Plan and any new development plan document that replaces that Plan.
+Land identified as Sites 459, 534 and 694 is to be allocated as sites for housing to provide for additional homes in the Parish to meet the allocation in the current Suffolk Coastal Local Plan and any new development plan document that replaces that Plan.
 Development may be supported subject to the following criteria: